prashanth95r/news-application/README.md

 # news-application
-application developed in java using eclipse
+An application developed using android SDK.